SreenivasVRao/sreenivasvrao.github.io/_pages/about.md

   - /about.html
 ---

-I'm Sreenivas, a first year MS CS student at UMass Amherst.
+Hi there.
+I'm Sreenivas, a Masters student at the College of Information & Computer Sciences, at UMass Amherst.
+I love all things Computer Vision and Machine Learning.
+You might know me as the guy behind (that bot)[reddit.com/u/riskyclickerbot] from (that website)[reddit.com].

+I grew up in Chennai, India - the land of _idly_ and filter coffee.
+Before coming to UMass, I studied Electronics and Communication Engineering at (SSN College of Engineering)[http://www.ssn.edu.in/].